Emergent naming conventions in a foraging robot swarm: Language games in foraging robot swarm

-In this study, the MNG is played on top of a self-organised foraging task, which is a behaviour commonly observed in social insects \citep{bailis2010positional, saleh2007traplining} and used in swarm robotics as a metaphor for several concrete application scenarios, such as search and rescue or resource exploitation (mining, fishing, harvesting).
-When foraging, a swarm needs to explore the environment, identify and evaluate the available resources and make decisions on which resource to exploit, going through different transitory states before reaching an equilibrium \citep[e.g., convergence on one single resource to exploit or split/load-balance among many, as in][]{miletitch2018balancing}.
-Similar behaviour provides a complex and time varying interaction network among robots, which can be exploited to support linguistic interactions among agents.
-Our main goal is to study whether the dynamics of the interaction network are sufficient to determine language dynamics that represent features of the task execution (e.g., choice of one or the other resource), of the environment (e.g., the presence of more than one resources, each associated to a different word), or both.
-To this end, We run experiments with two versions of MNG.
-Beside the classic MNG, we play a version where the creation of words is linked with the discovery of resources by exploring robots.
-In this setup, we study how well the robots manage to have an accurate description of their surroundings, that is both complete (a word for each resource) and correct (no misnomer) for as long as each resource is relevant (with respect to the number of robots on each path).
+In this study, the MNG is played on top of a self-organised foraging task.
+When foraging, a swarm needs to explore the environment, identify and evaluate the available sources and make decisions on which source to exploit, going through different transitory states before reaching an equilibrium \citep[e.g., convergence on one single source to exploit or split/load-balance among many, as in][]{miletitch2018balancing}.
+Similar behaviours provide a complex and time varying interaction network among robots, which can be exploited to support linguistic interactions among agents.
+Our main goal is to study whether the dynamics of the interaction network are sufficient to determine language dynamics that represent features of the task execution (e.g., choice of one or the other source), of the environment (e.g., the presence of more than one sources, each associated to a different word), or both.
+To this end, we run experiments with two versions of the MNG.
+Beside the classic MNG, we play a version where the creation of words is linked with the discovery of sources by exploring robots.
+In this setup, we study how well the robots manage to have an accurate description of their surroundings, that is both complete (a word for each source) and correct (no misnomer) for as long as each source is relevant to the swarm, where relevance is measured as the number of robots actively foraging from the source (see Section~\ref{sec:experimental-setup}).
+Our goal is to understand how the swarm interaction topology influences the language dynamics, and how the creation of words is correlated with the robots foraging from a source.

-The paper is organised as follows.
-We begin by laying out our problem description and experimental setup.
-Then we discuss experimental results looking at the completeness and correctness of the emerging vocabulary, and how the swarm interaction topology can explain it.
-Last we propose a proof of concept in which the swarm evolves a complete dictionary (i.e., a number of different vocabularies to be associated to different resources), leading to a stable identification of the available resources.